Pratikraut5530/careerai/backend/README.md

 docker-compose up -d
 ```
 Your backend should now be running at: **http://localhost:8000/**
+For API testing, you can open Swagger UI: **http://localhost:8000/docs**

 To stop the containers, press **Ctrl + C** or run:
 ```sh